-- Rats can jump vertically up to 36 inches and 48 inches (4 feet) horizontally.
+- Rats can jump vertically up to 3 feet and an impressive 4 feet horizontally.

-- Dropping from a height of 50 feet doesn’t kill or seriously injure them.
+- They can drop from a height of 50 feet and still survive unscathed.

-- Rats have flexible sculls that allow them to squeeze through holes 1/2 inch in diameter.
+- Their flexible skulls permit them to fit and squeeze through holes only ½ an inch in diameter.

-- Rats are “commensal”, meaning they do particularly better thriving around human populations.
+- Rats are “commensal,” meaning they do particularly well and thrive around human populations.

-- Mice can climb any vertical surface that is textured, and they can balance on any twig, wire, or cord.
+- They can scale any surface that is mildly textured, and they can balance themselves on virtually any width of wire or twig.